 Dr. Rademacher does the flexibility exercises and strengthening activities from the program five days a week.
 The recommended maintenance program is at least 3 times a week.

-In 2018, Dr. Rademacher and his wife visited Gettysburg National Military Park, where he was able to walk the Civil War battlefield.
-This year, he’s planning a golf trip to Palm Springs, Calif., where he’ll play two rounds a day.
+Three years later Dr. Rademacher and his wife visited Gettysburg National Military Park, where he was able to walk the Civil War battlefield.
+He followed that with a golf trip to Palm Springs, Calif., where he played two rounds a day.

 For more information about the Knee Rehabilitation Program for OA, call 888-FIX-KNEE.